zmsy/zmsy.github.io/content/blog/hugo/index.md

 ---
 title: Switching to Hugo
+description: >-
-description: Modernizing my blog and making it much faster/simpler by moving to Hugo to do static-site generation.
+  Modernizing my blog and making it much faster/simpler by moving to Hugo to do static-site generation.
-publishDate: 2020-02-24
+publishDate: 2020-02-24T00:00:00.000Z
+draft: false
+image: hugo.png
 ---

 {{< image src="hugo.png" alt="Hugo bills itself as 'The world’s fastest framework for building websites'" >}}